top of page

 With a total county population of around 330,000 residents, each district represents around 110,000 residents broken down as follows:

-• District 1 - Boulder, Jamestown, Ward, Nederland, unincorporated areas
+• District 1 — Parts of Boulder, Jamestown, Ward, Nederland, unincorporated areas

-• District 3 - Lafayette, Erie, Louisville, Superior, unincorporated areas
+• District 3 — Lafayette, Erie, Louisville, Superior, Niwot, Gunbarrel, parts of Boulder, unincorporated areas

 What are the two options being proposed in the ballot measure?